Cherry Thin

-Cherry Thin (ချယ်ရီသင်း; born 1 January 1996) is a Burmese singer.
+Cherry Thin (ချယ်ရီသင်း; born Kar Yan Theint on 1 January 1996) is a Burmese singer.
 She became popular after competing in a Myanmar singing contest, Eain Mat Sone Yar (Yar Thet Pan) season 5 and releasing her single song Khwint Lut Pay Pho Taung Pan Chin (ခွင့်လွှတ်ပေးဖို့တောင်းပန်ချင်), spending weeks at number 1 on Joox's Myanmar top 100 chart.

 Early life

 Cherry Thin was born on 1 January 1996 in Natmauk, Magway Region, Myanmar.

 Career

 In 2017, she competed in the Eapmet Sone Yar (Yar Thet Pan) during season 5.
 In the same year, she released her debut single song Khwint Lut Pay Pho Taung Pan Chin, increasing her popularity.
 Her song Khwint Lut Pay Pho Taung Pan Chin has placed as number 1 on Joox's top 100 chart.

 In 2019, her song Khwint Lut Pay Pho Taung Pan Chin won Female Singer Award of Most Requested Song from Shwe FM Facebook Page for 2019 in Shwe FM 10th Anniversary.
 In 2020, her single song Ma Loh Pal Khaw was released and became popular among audiences.
 It also reached number 1 on Joox's top 100 chart.
 The song Ma Loh Pal Khaw also placed in the Top 10 Once in the Myanmar [Burma] Top 40 Chart.

 On 25 September 2020, she sang the song Mone Mone May May at the 100th Anniversary of Burmese Film music concert.

 On January 22, 2021, she sang the song "A Chit Sone Moht Pyaw Pya Chin Par Tal" at the music concert held in celebration of the 75th Anniversary of MRTV.